The-Yak-Collective/yakcollective/_includes/widget-post-list.md

     {% endif %}

     {% comment %}
-        Post authors are stored "symbolically".
-We use the `name` attribute to look up the author's name (a.k.a. `title`), and `date` (the member "join date") from the `site.pages` array.
+        Post authors are stored as Knack member IDs.
+Use this to look up the corresponding member information from our Knack data.
     {% endcomment %}
     {% assign author_url = "/members/" | append: post.author | append: "/" %}
-    {% assign author = site.pages | find: "url", author_url %}
+    {% assign author = site.data.knack_yaks.records | find: "field_101_raw", post.author %}
+    {% assign author_name = author.field_97_raw | strip %}

     {% comment %}
-        We show posts when `show_author` is falsy OR when it's after the join date of the member who made the post.
+        We show posts when `show_author` is falsy OR when if the member who made the post has a "madeyak" status.
 The reason for the "or" here is that is `show_author` is falsy, then we're going to implicitly assume that we're on a page with a single post author, and we don't want to risk displaying an empty list of